Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/services/terminal.rst

  - Terminal Clients connect, execute commands and disconnect from remote nodes.
  - Ensures that users are logged in to the component before executing any commands.
  - Service runs on SSH port 22 by default.
+ - Enables Agents to send commands both remotely and locally.

 Implementation
 """"""""""""""